First galaxy ultraviolet luminosity function limits on dark matter-proton scattering

-Our work reflects the dawn of cosmic dawn cosmology.
-Looking ahead, future UVLF observations from JWST~\cite{Stark:2025aaa, Donnan:2024, Harikane:2023}, reaching fainter galaxies at higher redshifts, will offer the potential to significantly improve these constraints because of the increased sensitivity to early structure formation and the impact of IDM on smaller scales.
 Further down the road, the 21cm signal, being sought by experiments such as HERA~\cite{DeBoer:2016tnn}, LOFAR~\cite{LOFAR:2013jil} and eventually the SKAO~\cite{Mellema:2012ht}, holds exceptional promise for probing even smaller scales than accessible with galaxy surveys, due to its sensitivity to the faintest galaxies~\cite{Flitter:2023mjj, Rahimieh:2025fsb, Rahimieh:2025lbf, Munoz:2019hjh}.
 The combination of these space-borne and ground-based cosmic dawn observations will provide much stronger bounds on IDM cosmology as well as other models that suppress small scale structure.